Feat-FeAR/logSpace/content/docs/setups/bash_prompt.md

 {{< hint info >}}
 __NOTE__
 To make context variables to be evaluated _each time PS* is used_ it is important to redefine prompts by using single quotes (e.g., `PS1='...'`), otherwise the expression will be evaluated once, when the `~/.bashrc` is run, and the result is substituted forever after.
-As an alternative, you can escape all the variable expansions that need to be constantly evaluated (e.g., `\${PWD}`).
+As an alternative, you can use double quotes and escape all the variable expansions that need to be constantly evaluated (e.g., `"\${PWD}"`).
-The same is true for command substitution (see below).
+The same is true for command substitution below.
 {{< /hint >}}

 ### Commands outputs
-The output of any Bash command can be showed in the prompt by using the usual _command substitution_ `$(...)` syntax .
+The output of any Bash command can be shown in the prompt by using the usual _command substitution_ `$(...)` syntax .
 For example:
 ```sh
 PS1='$(date)>'
 ```

 ### Color handling
-For an explanation of how colors are defined in Bash through ANSI escape sequences, see the section ...
+For an explanation of how colors are defined in Bash through ANSI escape sequences, see <a href="../../devel/bash_colors/index.html">this section</a>.

 When used in prompt variables, non-printing characters must be wrapped in `\[` and `\]` to tell Bash that these characters do not take screen space.
 Without them, cursor positioning and line editing can become broken.